mapbox/polyline/README.md

 // returns a GeoJSON LineString feature polyline.toGeoJSON('_p~iF~ps|U_ulLnnqC_mqNvxq`@');

-// returns a string-encoded polyline polyline.encode([[38.5, -120.2], [40.7, -120.95], [43.252, -126.453]]);
+// returns a string-encoded polyline (from coordinate ordered lat,lng) polyline.encode([[38.5, -120.2], [40.7, -120.95], [43.252, -126.453]]);

 // returns a string-encoded polyline from a GeoJSON LineString